dougeby/IntuneDocs/intune/device-profile-troubleshoot.md

 - Windows PCs enrolled as devices: Every 3 minutes for 30 minutes, and then every 8 hours.

 Users can also open the Company Portal app and sync the device to immediately check for the policy anytime.

+For devices without user affinity, the sync frequency immediately following enrollment can vary from hours to a day or more.
+Intune sends requests at various intervals for a device to check-in with the service.
+However it is still up to the device to actually do so.
+After initial enrollment, depending on the type of device enrollment and the policies and profiles assigned to a device, how long it takes a device to complete that check-in cannot be predicted.
+However, once the device is enrolled and all initial policies have been applied, the device should check for new policies approximately every six hours.

 ## What actions cause Intune to immediately send a notification to a device?
 Devices check in with Intune either when they receive a notification that tells them to check in or during their regularly scheduled check-in.
 When you target a device or user specifically with an action such as a wipe, lock, passcode reset, app assignment, profile assignment (Wi-Fi, VPN, email, etc.), or policy assignment, Intune will immediately begin trying to notify the device that it should check in with the Intune service to receive these updates.